-Your Afterpattern Workbase tables can easily become a relational database.
+Your Afterpattern database can easily become "relational."
 Just connect two tables with a "has many" or "belongs to" datatype column.

-In order to create a relational database, you must have 2+ tables in a Workbase.
+In order to create a relational database, you must have 2+ tables in a database.
 Next, simply link one table to another by adding a "has many" or "belongs to" datatype column.

 You have two options: